 Methods and materials are presented for teaching literacy to English language learners with disabilities.
 Assessment and teaching methods are analyzed from a dual language perspective.

-Prerequisite: Graduate status, certification in special education; SPED 551, SPED 552, SPED 651; concurrent enrollment in SPED 652; or consent of department chair.
+Prerequisite: Graduate status, certification in special education; SPED 451 or SPED 551, SPED 552, SPED 651; concurrent enrollment in SPED 652; or consent of department chair.

 Offered: Annually.